gSchool/boulder-g4-assets/class-notes/class-notes-2014-10-17.md

-git commit -m "added rails_12factor gem for Heroku" heroku apps:create git push heroku master
+git commit -m "added rails_12factor gem for Heroku" heroku apps:create git push heroku master heroku open
 ```

+To add a name, see https://devcenter.heroku.com/articles/creating-apps#creating-a-named-app - like `heroku apps:create my-special-name`

 NOTE: you should _not_ have an sqlite gem anywhere in your app